 During the four months ended December 31, 2016, the Company approved a change in its year-end from August 31st to December 31st.
-The Company's transition period is the four months ended December 31, 2016.
-The comparative period is the 12 months ended August 31, 2016.
-The new financial year will align the Company with its peers and the statutory requirements of Papua New Guinea.
+The Company's transition period was the four months ended December 31, 2016.
+The comparative period for the year ended December 31, 2017 is the four month period ended December 31, 2016 and the year ended August 31, 2016.
+The new financial year aligns the Company with its peers and the statutory requirements of Papua New Guinea.